 How to print SMS from Windows Phone?

 ▶ Failure to charge the phone while you switch it off.

 ▶ Difficulty in transferring or receiving files through Bluetooth on non- Windows Phones.

 ▶ Your browser may close automatically if you try to access large websites.

-The combination of these problems is a big challenge that Microsoft needs to find a permanent solution to if Windows Phone OS will achieve the same success as its competitor, the Android OS.
+The combination of these problems is a big challenge that Microsoft needs to find a permanent solution to if Windows Phone OS will achieve the same success as its competitor, the Android OS (print SMS from Android).

-The best performance of the SMS EasyReader&Printer app and website is on the devices with big screens, such as laptops, PC, tablets.
+The best performance of the SMS EasyReader&Printer app and website is on devices with big screens, such as laptops, PCs and tablets.

 SMS EasyReader&Printer supports:

-All smartphones with Windows Phone OS and Android OS » Microsoft Lumia • Nokia Lumia • HTC Desire • HTC One • Samsung Galaxy • Sony Xperia • LG G • LG Nexus • Motorola Moto G • Huawei P • Huawei Honor • Lenovo Vibe • Lenovo A • Acer Liquid • Acer Iconia • Asus Zenfone • Alcatel Flash • Alcatel Idol • Alcatel Pop • Alcatel Pixi • ZTE Blade • ZTE Nubia • ZTE Axon • Gigabyte Gsmart and other.
+All smartphones with Android OS and Windows Phone OS » Microsoft Lumia • Nokia Lumia • HTC Desire • HTC One • Samsung Galaxy • Sony Xperia • LG G • LG Nexus • Motorola Moto G • Huawei P • Huawei Honor • Lenovo Vibe • Lenovo A • Acer Liquid • Acer Iconia • Asus Zenfone • Alcatel Flash • Alcatel Idol • Alcatel Pop • Alcatel Pixi • ZTE Blade • ZTE Nubia • ZTE Axon • Gigabyte Gsmart and other.